 When you think of the paranormal and you think of cards, most people tend to think of Tarot Cards or Angel Cards.
-While these cards are generally used to give guidance, there is a special deck of cards which were originally designed to test ESP (Extra Sensory Perception).
+While these cards are generally used to give guidance, there is a special deck of cards that were originally designed to test ESP (Extra Sensory Perception).
 They are called Zener Cards (Rhine Cards).

-Zener Cards (ESP Cards or Rhine Cards), were developed in in the early 1930’s by Karl Zener.
+Zener Cards (ESP Cards or Rhine Cards), were developed in the early 1930s by Karl Zener.
 They were used for experiments conducted with Mr. Zener’s colleague, parapsychologist J.B Rhine.
 The deck consists of 5 cards of 5 distinct symbols (making a deck of 25).
 The symbols themselves are very distinct so that they could not be confused.
 The aim of the cards was to test mental telepathy otherwise known as ESP.

 There are 5 cards of each symbol.
 The deck is shuffled.
 There are 2 people which participate in the experiment and a third who acts as a moderator.
 The participants are the sender and a receiver.
 The aim is quite simple.
 The sender picks a card from the deck.
 They then try to mentally send the image to the receiver.
 The receiver then concentrates and says the first image which comes to mind.
 This continues over a certain amount of time and then an overall success rate is calculated.

 A lot of people like to use the cards these days to hone in on their psychic abilities.
 While some people do test to see if they can mentally project the image telepathically, a lot of people who are sensitive or have psychic abilities use the cards to ‘test themselves’ or others and develop their abilities.
 A lot of people believe 'practice makes perfect' and that this test is a good way to help develop ability.
 The more a person does the test, the better they find their results are!